ahsank/ahsank.github.io/posts/ActorBasedSynchronization.md

 The advantage of such a system is that the data structure can be accessed by a single thread straightforwardly without the need for locks.
 However, the challenging factor lies in implementing an efficient message-passing system.

 To benchmark this system, we'll use a computational model discussed in the blog post [Benchmarking mutex-based synchronization](/posts/MutexBasedSynchronization/).
-This model interleaves CPU and I/O operations, where the CPU operation `calc(cache)` works on a hash table that requires synchronization, and the simulated I/O operation `fake_io(sleep_time)` just sleeps for a specified duration.
+This model interleaves CPU and I/O operations, where the CPU operation `calc(cache)` works on a hash table that requires synchronization, and the simulated I/O operation `fake_io(sleep_time)` just sleeps for a specified duration or reads from `/dev/zero`.
 We assume that the I/O operation can be parallelized without imposing an additional burden on the CPU.
 The benchmark will be run for sleep times of 8 and 64 microseconds.

 ```cpp